self-hosted · for solo developers

 on your terms.

-AI coding agents have arrived.
 Yours doesn't need to run in someone else's cloud.
-Kartā unlocks the ChatGPT subscription you already pay for as a private autonomous coding agent on a server you own.
-Multi-session.
-Mobile-first.
-Real Linux desktop in the cockpit. €8/mo.
+Kartā turns the ChatGPT plan you already pay for into a private coding agent on a server you own. ~$15/mo.
 Your code never leaves your disk.
+Every turn sandboxed.

 Kartā cockpit, mid-session: agent reasoning streams live, PR view one click away